wangzhenj321/GitHub-Manual/blog/git-config.md

     Commands such as `commit` and `tag` that lets you edit messages by launching an editor uses the value of this variable when it is set, and the environment variable `GIT_EDITOR` is not set.

+- `core.excludesFile`

+    In addition to `.gitignore` (per-directory) and `.git/info/exclude`, Git looks into this file for patterns of files which are not meant to be tracked. "~/" is expanded to the value of $HOME and "~user/" to the specified user’s home directory.
+Its default value is
+`$XDG_CONFIG_HOME/git/ignore`.
+If `$XDG_CONFIG_HOME` is either not set or empty, `$HOME/.config/git/ignore` is used instead.

+- `core.pager`

+    :question: Text viewer for use by Git commands (e.g., `less`).
+The value is meant to be interpreted by the shell.
+The order of preference is the `$GIT_PAGER` environment variable, then `core.pager` configuration, then `$PAGER`, and then the default chosen at compile time (usually `less`).

+- `web.browser`

+    Specify a web browser that may be used by some commands.

 - `credential.helper`

     Specify an external helper to be called when a username or password credential is needed; the helper may consult external storage to avoid prompting the user for the credentials.